litestar-org/litestar/docs/usage/16-templating/0-template-engines.md

 )
 ```

-The kwarg `directory` passed to `TemplateConfig` is either a directory or list of directories to use for loading
+The kwarg `directory` passed to [`TemplateConfig`][starlite.config.template.TemplateConfig] is either a directory or
-templates.
+list of directories to use for loading templates.

 ## Template Responses